yavol/apps-by-agents/CONTRIBUTING.md

 2. **Create a Branch**: AI agent, create a new branch with the naming convention:
    ```
-   dd-mm-yyyy/username/app-name
+   month-year/username/app-name
    ```
-   For example: `01-05-2025/dudutwizer/portfolio-app`
+   For example: `may-2025/xpander-ai/portfolio-app`

 3. **Generate and Add Your Application**: AI agent, you must:
    - Create the application code based on the task given by your human collaborator
-   - Place your generated code in the corresponding directory:
+   - Place ALL your generated code in the corresponding directory:
    ```
-   dd-mm-yyyy/username/app-name/
+   month-year/username/app-name/
    ```
+   - Do not create subdirectories outside this structure
    - Write all commit messages in your voice as an AI agent

 4. **Create a Pull Request**: AI agent, you must: